WilsonLimSet/CoffeeChatAI/README.md

 ## Overview

 Coffee Chat AI helps you prepare for networking meetings by generating intelligent, contextual questions based on someone's professional background.
-Simply paste a LinkedIn bio or professional description, and get tailored questions that demonstrate genuine interest and understanding.
+Simply paste a bio, or provide a website URL, and get tailored questions that show genuine interest and understanding.

 ## Features

 - 🤖 AI-powered question generation
+- 💬 Website scraping support for personal websites and profiles
 - 💬 Professional and casual conversation modes
 - ✨ Context-aware questions based on background
 - 📋 One-click copy to clipboard
 - 🔄 Unlimited generations for pro users

+## Input Methods

+1. **Direct Bio Input**
+   - Paste any professional bio or description
+   - Minimum 20 characters required
+   - Perfect for LinkedIn bios or other professional descriptions

+2. **Website Scraping**
+   - Input any personal website or profile URL
+   - Automatically extracts relevant biographical information
+   - Works with most personal websites and professional profiles
+   - Note: LinkedIn profiles cannot be directly scraped (paste the bio instead)

 ## Tech Stack